 In 1936 the United Maori Mission was established by former students of the Bible Training Institute.
 Their first missioner was Norman Perry on the East Coast.
 The mission developed into the Maori Evangelical Fellowship.
 In recent years many interdenominational activities have developed an independent Māori arm to their work.

-Charles Chiniquy was a former priest from Quebec, Canada, who left the Catholic Church and spent the rest of his life writing and lecturing about what he regarded as its evil influence.
+Charles Chiniquy was a priest in Quebec, Canada, who left the Catholic Church and spent the rest of his life writing and lecturing about what he regarded as its evil influence.
 He claimed, for example, that Catholicism was behind the assassination of US president Abraham Lincoln.
-In 1880 Chiniquy visited New Zealand as part of a world tour.
+In 1880 Chiniquy visited New Zealand during a world tour.
 He was welcomed by the pro-Protestant Orange Lodge and several Protestant churches.
-Police accompanied his meetings to prevent disorder.
-However after his lecture in Coromandel, a journalist felt that, ‘the feeling was one of disappointment … The desire to sell his books and receive money apparently superseded his advocacy of what in his opinion is true Christianity.’1
+Police attended his meetings to prevent disorder.
+After his lecture in Coromandel, a journalist wrote, ‘the feeling was one of disappointment … The desire to sell his books and receive money apparently superseded his advocacy of what in his opinion is true Christianity.’1

 Protestantism often regarded Catholicism as its enemy, and various Protestant associations emerged to combat Catholic influence.
 The first of these, the Orange Lodge, was set up in Auckland in 1843 and spread widely around New Zealand.
 The Protestant Political Association, founded during the First World War by Howard Elliott, was the largest and most extreme of these bodies.
 Anti-Catholic campaigners also visited New Zealand from overseas, notably the notorious former priest Charles Chiniquy in 1880.

 Some Protestants had a more open attitude to Catholics; however, they tended to be isolated liberals within a conservative religious community.
 The most notable was Samuel Edger, who arrived in New Zealand as chaplain to the Protestant Albertland settlement on the Kaipara Harbour in the late 19th century.
-When Albertland failed to develop, Edger set up the independent Lorne Street Hall in Auckland, which became the Unitarian Church in 1901.
+When Albertland failed to develop, Edger set up in Auckland the independent Lorne Street Hall, which became the Unitarian Church in 1901.